nextgis/docs_ngweb/source/layers_settings.rst

 Enter titles for the attachments and press **Save**.

-After uploading you can see previews of photos and panoramas on the "Attachments" tab of the identify window (see :numref:`webmap_identification_photos`).
+After uploading you can see previews of photos and panoramas on the "Attachments" tab of the identify window (see :numref:`attach_tab_en`).

 .. note::
    By default attachments could be added by any user but there is an option      to limit number of users who can upload photos (see      `Managing access rights <https://docs.nextgis.com/docs_ngcom/source/permissions.html>`_).